-The GoEuro app makes it possible to explore Spain and the rest of Europe with just a few swipes of your finger, saving you cash and travel time in the process.
+The Omio app (formerly GoEuro) makes it possible to explore Spain and the rest of Europe with just a few swipes of your finger, saving you cash and travel time in the process.
 Vamos!

 I’ve always been fascinated with Europe.
 It amazes me that there are so many beautiful countries and cultures crammed into such a small space.

 Apparently there’s a group of people who hold a world record for visiting 19 European countries in just one day (by car), which really puts it all in perspective.
 Just think how many places you could visit in a week or two!

 I remember when I originally moved from the UK to Barcelona that I promised myself I would explore as much of the continent as possible.